-Hybrid cross-car beams are boosting efficiency and driving innovation in strength, sustainability, and design flexibility.
+Hybrid cross-car beams boost efficiency and drive innovation in strength, sustainability, and design flexibility.

 As a design engineer, you understand that the automotive industry is constantly evolving.
 Innovative material solutions are at the forefront of this transformation, with hybrid cross-car beams leading the way.
 These beams integrate metal and thermoplastics to optimize performance while minimizing material usage, weight, and cost.